-- 2. The most recent edition of any relevant regulation, standard, document or code shall be in effect.
-Where conflict among the requirements or with these specifications exists, the most stringent requirement(s) shall be utilized. - 3.
-Copies of all standards, regulations, codes and other applicable documents, including this specification and those listed in Section 1.5 shall be available at the worksite in the clean change area of the worker decontamination system and/or the Contractor's on-site Field Office.
-These standards, regulations, codes and other applicable documents, including this specification and those listed in Section 1.5 may be made available electronically. - B. Contractor Responsibility: The Asbestos Abatement Contractor (Contractor) shall assume full responsibility and liability for compliance with all applicable Federal, State and Local regulations related to any and all aspects of the asbestos abatement project.
+1.5 shall be available at the worksite in the clean change area of Contract No. 36C26319D0044

+- B. Contractor Responsibility: The Asbestos Abatement Contractor (Contractor) shall assume full responsibility and liability for compliance with all applicable Federal, State and Local regulations related to any and all aspects of the asbestos abatement project.
 The Contractor is responsible for providing and maintaining training, accreditations, medical exams, medical records, personal protective equipment (PPE), including respiratory protection and respirator fit testing, as required by applicable Federal, State and Local regulations.
-The Contractor shall hold the VA and PIH/CIH consultants harmless for any Contractor's failure to comply with any applicable work, packaging, transporting, disposal, safety, health, or environmental requirement on the part of himself, his employees, or his subcontractors.
-The Contractor will incur all costs of the CPIH/CIH, including all sampling/analytical costs to assure compliance with OSHA/EPA/State/Local requirements related to failure to comply with the regulations applicable to the work. - C. Federal Requirements: - 1.
-Federal requirements which govern asbestos abatement include, but are not limited to, the following regulations: - a.
-Occupational Safety and Health Administration (OSHA) - 1) Title 29 CFR 1926.1101 Construction Standard for Asbestos - Title 29 CFR 1926 Subpart E Personal Protective Equipment and Life Saving Equipment - 3) Title 29 CFR 1910.134 Respiratory Protection
+The Contractor shall hold the VA and VPIH/CIH consultants harmless for any Contractor's failure to comply with any applicable work, packaging, transporting, disposal, safety, health, or environmental requirement on the part of himself, his employees, or his subcontractors.
+The Contractor will incur all costs of the CPIH/CIH, including all sampling/analytical costs to assure compliance with OSHA/EPA/State/Local requirements related to failure to comply with the regulations applicable to the work. - C. Federal Requirements: - Federal requirements which govern asbestos abatement include, but are not limited to, the following regulations: - a.
+Occupational Safety and Health Administration (OSHA) - 1) Title 29 CFR 1926.1101 Construction Standard for Asbestos - 2) Title 29 CFR 1926 Subpart E Personal Protective Equipment and Life Saving Equipment - 3) Title 29 CFR 1910.134 Respiratory Protection - 4) Title 29 CFR 1926 Construction Industry Standards - 5) Title 29 CFR 1926.33 Access to Employee Exposure and Medical Records - 6) Title 29 CFR 1926.59 same as 1910.1200 Hazard Communication - 7) Title 29 CFR 1926 Subpart C General Safety and Health Provisions and Subpart D - Occupational Health and Environmental Controls